wch/shiny-jsdemo/README.md

 Demo of Shiny integration with third-party Javascript libraries
 ===============================================================

 This Shiny app demonstrates how to integrate with Javascript libraries.
-A live version is here: http://glimmer.rstudio.com/winstontest/shiny-jsdemo/

 The external Javascript libraries used in this app include: